pranscript/plex_bytesized/bazarr/readme.md

-Note: You can go to System->Tasks in Bazarr to figure out at in how much time interval, a specific task will get executed.
+Note: You can go to System->Tasks in Bazarr to figure out in how much time interval, a specific task will get executed.